-A letter of instruction is an estate-planning document that addresses informal details that aren’t included in or appropriate for a will.
-Also known as a letter of intent, it is written by a deceased person to send messages to loved ones as well, and relay useful information regarding the estate, and bequeath personal assets of little value.
+A letter of instruction is an estate planning document that addresses informal details that aren’t included in or appropriate for a will.
+Also known as a letter of intent, it is written by a deceased person to send messages to loved ones as well, and relay useful information regarding the estate.

-Some things commonly included in a letter of instruction are the deceased’s funeral wishes, financial information, and location of assets.
-The letter is personal, so it can also convey the deceased’s life lessons and wishes for their future heirs.
+Examples of some things commonly included in a letter of instruction are the deceased’s funeral arrangement preferences, informal financial information, and location their assets.
+The letter is personal, so it can also convey the deceased’s life lessons and wishes for their future heirs and loved ones.

 By comparison, a letter of instruction, or letter of intent, is more casual and written in plain English.
 It clearly states that it is not legally binding.
 The letter cannot replace a will.
-If you die without a will, or it gets lost, but you did write a letter of instruction, your assets will still be distributed according to state laws of intestate succession.
+If you only write a letter of instruction but If you die without a will, or it gets lost, your assets will still be distributed according to state intestacy laws.

-The letter of instruction also covers housekeeping issues, like where to find belongings or an attorney’s contact information.
+The letter of instruction also covers housekeeping issues, like where to find personal belongings, important papers, or an attorney’s contact information.
 Anything that might make the probate process and easier for the beneficiaries can be included.
 (We’ll discuss all the specific things to include next.)

 Since the letter is a personal document, it can be used to impart wisdom and convey messages to loved ones.
 This could be meaningful personal stories, hopes and dreams you have for those you leave behind, even regrets and apologies.
 Some people might refer to the letter of instruction as an ethical will.

-List of assets.
-Keeping an inventory of assets is not necessary, but deeply helpful for your beneficiaries and executor who is responsible for distributing them.
+List of assets: Keeping an inventory of assets is not necessary, but very helpful for your beneficiaries and executor who is responsible for distributing them.
 This includes both tangible and intangible assets.

-Personal information.
-Birth certificate, citizenship papers, Social Security number and social security statements.
+Personal information: Birth certificate, marriage certificate, citizenship papers, Social Security number, and social security statements